lodthe/bdaytracker-go/README.md

 ## Features

-The main feature is the ability to import birthday dates from your VK (social network, popular in CIS) profiles.
+The main feature is the ability to import birthday dates from your VK (social network, popular in CIS) profile.

-Now you haven't to check VK to not to mess a friend's birthday.
+Now you haven't to check VK to not to miss a friend's birthday.
+You can track this in Telegram!

 ## Language